Dionne Brand: "St. Mary Estate"

 Personal experience and ancestral memory inform her short story "St. Mary Estate", from Sans Souci and Other Stories, pp. 360–366.
 The narrator, accompanied by her sister, revisits the cocoa estate of their birth and childhood, recalling past experiences of racism and shame.
-She focuses on the summer beach house belonging to "rich whites" that was cleaned by their father, the overseer slave.
+She focuses on the summer beach house belonging to "rich whites" that was cleaned by their mother, the daughter of her overseer grandfather.
 Her anger over discrimination and poverty is triggered by the recollection of living quarters made of thin cardboard with newspapers walls - barracks that depict the physical, social and psychological degradation endured by the slaves who were denied the basic human rights and freedom.

 "This Body For Itself"

 In "This Body For Itself" (1994), in Bread Out of Stone, Brand discusses the way the black female body is represented.
 She asserts that in male authored texts, the black female body is often portrayed as motherly or virginal.
 In female authored texts, the black female body is often portrayed as protector and/or resistor to rape.
 Brand states that it is understandable why this happens.
 The avoidance of portraying black female bodies as sexual is out of self-preservation, as black female bodies are often overly sexualized in their portrayal.
 However, Brand argues that this self-preservation is a trap, because desire and sexuality can be a great source of power, and suppressing this only further suppresses female power to own their own desire.
 She writes, "The most radical strategy of the female body for itself is the lesbian body confessing all the desire and fascination for itself" (p.
 108).